Genivia/ugrep/README.md

     ugrep -tlist

-To skip files and directories from being searched that are defined in `.gitignore`, use `--exclude-from`:
+We can also skip files and directories from being searched that are defined in `.gitignore`.
+To do so we use `--exclude-from` to specify a file with files and directories (declared as glob patterns) to ignore:

     ugrep -r -tc++ --color --exclude-from='.gitignore' -f patterns/c++/defines .